How Does Surrogacy Work?

 It should be noted that gestational surrogates typically don't think of themselves as workers or service providers.
 These are women who give generously of their time and energy, while taking on substantial risks to their own personal health, over the duration of a pregnancy.
 The child of an IVF pregnancy is usually delivered by c-section.

 In the United States, gestational surrogates are compensated, and their medical needs are attended-to.
 However, the amount of the fee respects the time spent and risks undertaken by the surrogate.
-ConceiveAbilities pays surrogate mothers between $39,450 and $52,450 depending upon a variety of circumstances, particularly the individual's prior experience as a surrogate and the demand for a surrogate of their ethnic background.
-Egg donors are also compensated between $5,000 and $10,000.
+ConceiveAbilities pays surrogate mothers between $43,000 and $53,000 depending upon a variety of circumstances, particularly the individual's prior experience as a surrogate and the demand for a surrogate of their ethnic background.
+Egg donors are also compensated beginning at $8,000 and up.

 Surrogates must have experience with bearing and raising her own children, and must be in a financially stable situation.
 Most surrogate mothers are married with a full-time job.